twitter-archive/ostrich/README.md

 - stats

-  Dump server statistics as 4 groups: counters, gauges, metrics, and labels.
+  Dump server statistics as 4 groups: `counters`, `gauges`, `metrics`, and `labels`.

-  Normally you want to add a `namespace` argument, which will create a new listener for the given name.
-For example, `/stats.json?namespace=ganglia` lets ganglia fetch stats using its own listener.
+  - If the `period` query parameter is specified (e.g. `/stats.json?period=10`), a StatsListener is acquired for that time period, and all requests with this period value will receive the same stats values throughout a single time period.
+  - Otherwise, if the `namespace` argument is provided (e.g. `/stats.json?namespace=ganglia`), a StatsListener is acquired for that namespace, and each request with this namespace value will reset the stats listener, effectively returning the delta since any prior request with that namespace. listener for the given name.
 (See `src/scripts/json_stats_fetcher.rb` for an example.)
-If you omit a namespace, the main stats object will be fetched, and metrics will be globally reset each time.
+  - If neither `period` nor `namespace` parameters are specified, the main stats object will be fetched, returning non-differerential counters and metrics over the life-time of the process.

 - server_info